 - Drive the kids to their new school before school starts.

-- Consider introducing yourself to the neighbors, depending on your comfort level talking to strangers.
-You may want to go door to door or actually throw a backyard or house party inviting your closest neighbors over.
+- Consider introducing yourself to the neighbors, depending on your comfort level, and talking to strangers.
+You may want to go door to door or throw a backyard or house party, inviting your closest neighbors over.

-- Talk to the new school counselors to make sure they know that your kids are experiencing not just a new school but have actually experienced a major house move as well.
+- Talk to the new school counselors to ensure they know that your kids are experiencing not just a new school but have experienced a significant house move as well.

-- Look into extracurricular activities (associated with and without the school) to give the kids opportunities to meet new friends.
+- Look into extracurricular activities (associated with and without the school) to allow the kids to meet new friends.

 - Work out a fire evacuation plan.